Ukraine introduces martial law citing threat of Russian invasion

 In a phone call with Poroshenko, NATO Secretary General Jens Stoltenberg offered the alliance’s “full support for Ukraine’s territorial integrity and sovereignty.”
 Ukraine is not a NATO member though it aspires to membership.

-Washington’s envoy to the United Nations said Russia’s actions were an “outrageous violation of sovereign Ukrainian territory” and sanctions on Russia would remain in place.
+Washington’s envoy to the United Nations, Nikki Haley, said Russia’s actions were an “outrageous violation of sovereign Ukrainian territory” and sanctions on Russia would remain in place.

 The European Union, Britain, France, Poland, Denmark, and Canada all condemned what they called Russian aggression.
 German Chancellor Angela Merkel stressed the need for dialogue.